 If you’re worried about forgetting to take your medication, you can set up medication reminders in the myGP app by selecting add new reminder from the app’s homepage.
 You can choose the date and time for these medication reminders to occur.

 If you’re using an online pharmacy, such as our medicine delivery service, it can take 5-7 days for your prescription to be delivered, depending on how quickly your request is approved by your GP.

-When requesting a prescription from your GP it is normally approved within a couple of days and is then sent to your pharmacy.
+When requesting an NHS prescription delivery from your GP it is normally approved within a couple of days and is then sent to your pharmacy.
 You can expect to be able to receive your medicines within a week.
 If you need your prescription sooner you can contact your nominated pharmacy to explain the urgency and they will do their best to help you.

 Do you have to pay for repeat prescriptions?